jefflund/archive/quotes.md

 teaches you how to think.
 -Steve Jobs

-Most programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
--Linus Torvalds

 Learning to code is useful no matter what your career ambitions are.
 -Arianna Huffington